pradeephubgit/appsignal-docs/source/ruby/integrations/delayed-job.html.md

 The AppSignal gem detects Delayed Job when it's present and hooks into the standard Delayed Job callbacks.
 No further action is required to enable integration.

+This integration aims to support all different Delayed::Job support enqueuing methods.
+Some methods may have some limitations and customization options.

 ## Classes with `#perform` methods

 -> **Note**: Reporting of jobs using this method is supported since AppSignal Ruby gem version 2.11.0.